niko-vahlas/GrandPrixPulse/README.md

 ### Description of Application Platform

-We will use PHP/MySQL for backend and HTML/CSS for frontend.
+We will use PHP/MySQL for the backend and HTML/CSS for the frontend.

 ### ER Diagram